RituparnaBhattacharya31/acord-llm-extractor/README.md

 Event-driven ACORD 140 PDF extraction pipeline using AWS Lambda, Google Gemini, S3, and DynamoDB.
 Automatically converts ACORD forms into clean, structured JSON using serverless architecture and LLM intelligence.
 Full Description
 A fully serverless and automated pipeline for extracting structured JSON data from ACORD 140 insurance PDF forms using:
-➡️AWS Lambda (Python)
+➡️ AWS Lambda (Python)
-➡️Google Gemini (LLM)
+➡️ Google Gemini (LLM)
-➡️Amazon S3 event triggers
+➡️ Amazon S3 event triggers
-➡️Lambda Layers (for 70MB Gemini dependencies) ➡️DynamoDB storage
+➡️ Lambda Layers (for 70MB Gemini dependencies)

-This project demonstrates how to combine LLMs with AWS serverless architecture to process incoming PDF documents with zero manual effort.
-When a new ACORD form is uploaded to an S3 bucket, the system automatically:

-➡️Downloads and processes the PDF
-➡️Extracts structured fields using Gemini
-➡️Validates the extracted data
-➡️Stores the parsed JSON in S3
-➡️Saves the full extraction record in DynamoDB
+➡️ DynamoDB storage

+🚀 Overview

+This repository contains a complete Proof of Concept (POC) for extracting structured JSON data from ACORD 140 insurance PDF forms using:

+➡️ AWS Lambda (Python)
+➡️ Gemini LLM for field-level extraction
+➡️ Amazon S3 for file ingestion & output
+➡️ DynamoDB for storing extraction + validation results ➡️ Lambda Layers for large Python dependencies

+The pipeline is fully automated: once a PDF arrives in S3, the Lambda extracts, validates, stores, and logs everything end-to-end.

 This README provides an end-to-end guide on implementing an **ACORD 140 PDF → JSON extraction workflow** using **AWS Lambda, S3, DynamoDB, and